luomus/FinBIF-QGIS-plugin/README.md

 - Fetch data from the [data warehouse endpoint of FinBIF API](https://api.laji.fi/explorer/#!/Warehouse/get_warehouse_query_unit_list)
 - Load data into QGIS as vector layers
 - Support for various query parameters including taxon, geographical, and quality parameters
-- User-friendly interface with multiple tabs for different parameter categories
+- User-friendly interface

 ## Installation

-1. Download the plugin.zip from the repository.
+1. Download the [plugin.zip](https://github.com/luomus/FinBIF-QGIS-plugin/blob/main/plugin.zip) file from the repository.
 2. Open QGIS and go to `Plugins` > `Manage and Install Plugins`.
 3. Click on the `Install from ZIP` button and select the downloaded plugin ZIP file.
 4. Click `Install Plugin`.
-5. The plugin should be visible on the vector toolbar.
-If not, active it from `Plugins` > `Installed`.
+5. The plugin should be visible on the QGIS toolbar

 ![image](https://github.com/user-attachments/assets/4ee7d5fe-7558-4b9c-8541-f07d330b2f46)